QiXuanMin/qixuanmin.github.io/content/authors/admin/_index.md

 website: ""
 ---

-Qixuan Min is a graduate student with a master degree at the University of Chinese Academy of Sciences.
-His research interests include **Nanophotonics(Metasurface), Computational Imaging, Deep Learning, Phase-Space Optics, Structured Light and Quantum Technology**.
+Qixuan Min is an incoming Ph.D. student at Monash University.
+He is a graduate student with a master degree at the University of Chinese Academy of Sciences.
+His research interests include **Nanophotonics(Metasurface), Computational Imaging, Machine Learning, Phase-Space Optics, Structured Light and Quantum Technology**.